1) What is Dry Ice?

 Dry ice blasting is non-abrasive and treats surfaces very gently.
 Therefore, it cannot be used to obtain a rough surface.

 Yes.
 Dry ice blasting is ideal for the food industry, as the cleaning process does not involve the use of water or chemicals.
 The various applications of dry ice blasting in the food industry clearly illustrate just how versatile the system is.
-The process is used to remove baked-on food deposits from ovens and to clean mixers and moulds.
+The process is used to remove baked-on food deposits from ovens and to clean mixers and molds.
 It can remove paper and adhesives from packaging machinery.
 Dry ice blasting can be used on plastic and metal surfaces irrespective of whether the object to be cleaned is hot or cold.

 Yes.
 Dry ice blasting can be used to clean dirt and soot from electronics without making them wet or using chemicals.
 Dry ice blasting can be used on units of up to 29 kW without disconnecting the power supply.
 Unexpected power failure and resulting production shutdown can be avoided by periodically cleaning electronic components.